const localhost = [4]u8{ 127, 0, 0, 1 };

 That is, in a nutshell, what a HTTP Server do.
 It waits for clients to connect to the server.
 When a client attempts to connect to the server, the server accepts this connection, and it starts to exchange messages with the client through this connection.
 The first message that happens inside this connection is always a message from the client to the server.
 This message is called the HTTP Request.

 This HTTP Request is a HTTP message that contains what the client wants from the server.
-Is literally a request.
+It is literally a request.
 The client that connected to the server is asking this server to do something for him.

-Nonetheless, when the server reiceves this first message, the HTTP Request, it analyzes this request, to understand: who the client is? what he wants the server to do? this client provided all the necessary information to perform the action that he asked?
+Nonetheless, when the server receives this first message, the HTTP Request, it analyzes this request, to understand: who the client is?
+What he wants the server to do?
+This client has provided all the necessary information to perform the action that he asked?
 Etc.

 This last HTTP message sent from the server to the client, is called the HTTP Response.
 Because the server is responding to the action that was requested by the client.
-The main objective of this response message is let the client knows if the action requested was succesful or not, before the server closes the connection.
+The main objective of this response message is let the client know if the action requested was successful or not, before the server closes the connection.

 7.3 How a HTTP server is normally implemented?

 Let’s use the C language as an example.
 There are many materials teaching how to write a simple HTTP server in C code, like Yu (2023), or Weerasiri (2023), or Meehan (2021).
 Having this in mind, I will not show C code examples here, because you can find them on the internet.
-But I will describe the theory behind the necessary steps to perform in the C code.
+But I will describe the theory behind the necessary steps to create such HTTP server in C.

-A socket object (which uses the WebSocket technology) is essentially a channel of communication.
-You are creating a channel where people can send messages to.
+A socket object is essentially a channel of communication.
+You are creating a channel where people can send messages through.
 When you create a socket object, this object is not binded to any particular address.
 This means that with this object you have a representation of a channel of communication in your hands.
 But this channel is not currently available, or, it is not currently accessible, because it do not have a known address where you can find it.

-After we received the HTTP Request from the client, and sent the HTTP Response to the client, we can now close the connection, and end this communication.
+After we receive the HTTP Request from the client, analyze it, and send the HTTP Response to the client, we can then close the connection, and end this communication.

 7.4 Implementing the server - Part 1